PKS 0043−42: Description

 PKS 0043−42 is classified as a weak-line radio galaxy (WLRG), located at the center of a galaxy group.
 The host galaxy of the object is best described as an early-type galaxy or an elliptical galaxy based on its stellar continuum.
 Evidence also points to the host galaxy interacting with a companion object to the north.
 A diffused halo structure is surrounding the entire host galaxy.

 K-band imaging showed PKS 0043−42 has evidence of isothope twisting and excessive radio emission in a north-south direction.
 It is suggested a dust lane might be present in the galaxy or be the result of the interaction with the companion.
 Surprisingly, although the galaxy displays an undisturbed appearance, a radio bridge is found connecting it to its companion.

 A radio image has found the source of PKS 0043−42 is mainly extended with a Fanaroff-Riley class Type 2 morphology.
 While the hotspots are clearly seen even in X-ray imaging, the radio core remains undetected, even at six centimeter frequencies.
 Evidence of radio emission can be found bridging from the hotspots to the mid-point section of the source.
 In optical wavelengths, the emission lines displayed in its spectrum contain traces of low ionization.
 The linear polarization of the source is covered entirely over a large area.
 A compact dusty torus was discovered in PKS 0043−42 in 2011, indicating cold gas is fueling the accretion process rather than warm gas.
-The active galactic nucleus luminosity is estimated to be around 3.7 x 10^{44} erg s^{-1}.
+The active galactic nucleus luminosity is estimated to be around 3.7 × 10^{44} erg s^{−1}.